 "Militant homosexuality is fundamentally opposed to religion, family, and anything that presupposes a natural moral order, a transcendent God, or something else higher than ourselves...
 They are totalitarians who accuse everyone that disagrees with them of 'hatred'...
 They mock our religious symbols, deride our beliefs, and even desecrate our churches and sacraments."

-Indeed, the FRC has even compared gays--gay Christians--to Satanists.
+Indeed, the FRC has even compared gays--even gay Christians--to Satanists.
 In 1997, when President Clinton held an ecumenical breakfast at the White House, merely inviting one gay minister among the 120 religious leaders taking part in it made then-FRC president Gary Bauer go ballistic:

 "We are witnessing the Administration's moral meltdown.
 What's next?
 A memorial to Church of Satan founder Anton LeVay?"